Network: How Traffic and DNS Work

 Lease time is short (e.g. 10 minutes) so that if a DNS node fails, clients refresh and pick another quickly.
 Tradeoff: a bit more DHCP traffic.

-DNS: three Pi-holes
+DNS: two active Pi-holes

 - Pi-hole 1 — VM on Host 1 (same host as the Docker VM and nginx primary).